 Add Milk and Boil the Chai

-Note: You can simmer it for longer until it reaches the desired consistency and color you prefer in your tea.
+Note:Â You can simmer it for a longer time if you prefer a thicker consistency or a deeper color in your tea.

 Strain and Serve